 Consistently, Fig. 2 shows the distribution alteration of dominant bacterial in each treatment, there is obvious aggregation effect in the transformation of different medicine intervention.
-In the case of antibiotic-added treatments, the major proportion of bacterial phylum from Firmicutes convert into Bacteroidetes and Proteobacteria.
-Major class from Clostridia and Bacilli convert into Bacteroidia, Gammaproteobacteria and Erysipelotrichia.
-For order, Clostridiales and Lactobacillales were convert into Bacteroidales, Enterobacteriales and Erysipelotrichales.
-While Lachnospiraceae, Lactobacillaceae and Ruminococcaceae convert into Enterobacteriaceae, Bacteroidaceae and Erysipelotrichaceae at family level.
-Superior genus from Lactobacillus and unidentified convert into Bacteroides, Allobalulum and Escherichia-Shigella.
-Therefore, the heat map of dominant bacterial was altered by medicine intervene and antibiotic-added treatment showed the significantly different distribution pattern of bacterial community.
+In the case of apply antibiotic, the major proportion of bacterial from Firmicutes convert to Firmicutes, Bacteroidetes and Proteobacteria at phylum.
+Major class from Clostridia and Bacilli were convert to Bacteroidia, Gammaproteobacteria and Erysipelotrichia.
+For order, Clostridiales and Lactobacillales were convert to Bacteroidales, Enterobacteriales and Erysipelotrichales.
+While Lachnospiraceae, Lactobacillaceae and Ruminococcaceae convert to Enterobacteriaceae, Bacteroidaceae and Erysipelotrichaceae at family level.
+Superior genus from Lactobacillus and unidentified convert to Bacteroides, Allobalulum and Escherichia-Shigella, respectively.

-Chinese and western medicine-treated rats showed a certain level difference in bacterial diversity while antibiotic amendment caused a marked depletion in bacterial diversity and richness, which confirmed in previous report (Fröhlich et al., 2016).
-However, some specific bacterial were show increased patterns under reaction exposure on antibiotics in present study through all sequences detected.
-Antibiotic-added treatments shown lower RA of beneficial bacteria while higher RA of pathogenic bacterial like Proteobacteria that similar with Zhang et al. (2018).
-Treatment of QHY has highest population of beneficial bacterial of Ruminococcus, Lactobacillus and Bacteroides, while decreased abundance of Desulfovibrio and Proteobacteria that suggesting QHY might be maintain the micro-biota homeostasis.
+Chinese and western medicine-treated rats showed a slight difference in bacterial diversity while antibiotic caused a marked depletion in bacterial diversity and richness, which confirmed previous report (Fröhlich et al., 2016).
+However, analysis through all sequences detected, some distinct bacterial were show increased patterns under reaction exposure on antibiotics in present study.
+Antibiotic group shown lower RA of beneficial bacteria while higher RA of pathogenic bacterial like Proteobacteria that same with Zhang et al. (2018).
+Rat in QHY has highest population of beneficial bacterial of Ruminococcus, Lactobacillus and Bacteroides, while decreased abundance of Desulfovibrio and Proteobacteria that suggesting QHY might be maintain the microbiota homeostasis.

 3.2.
-Classification display based comparison of phylum and genus levels
+Classification based comparison of phylum and genus levels

 The abundance and evolutionary relationship of genus are visually displayed in phylogeny and cladogram (Fig. 3 and Fig. S1).
-The bacterial mainly distributed in Firmicutes, Bacteroidetes and Proteobacteria that consist with Aggeletopoulou et al. (2019), while the composition of bacterial among distinct treatments presented a remarkably variations.
+The chiefly bacterial distributed in Firmicutes, Bacteroidetes and Proteobacteria that consist with Aggeletopoulou et al. (2019), while the composition of bacterial among distinct treatments presented a remarkably variations.
 To be specific, the dominant phylum of Firmicutes was richness with Ruminococcaceae, Peptostreptococcaceae, Lachnospiraceae, Clostridiaceae_1, Lactobacillaceae and Staphylococcaceae.
 The Bacteroidetes was richen in Bacteroidaceae and Prevotellaceae.
 The Proteobacteria was mainly distributed by Enterobacteriaceae, Desulfovibrionaceae, Helicobacteraceae, Alcaligenaceae and Campylobacterales.
 The phylum of Actinobacteria was distributed by Coriobacteriaceae.
-The phylum of Cyanobacteria was occupied by Veillonellaceae and Gastranaerophilales.
-It can be observed that the distribution of the bacterial community from distinct treatments were varied through discriminant transformation effect.
-Among the superior micro-biome phylotypes modulated by Chinese medicine and antibiotic-added intervene in rats.
-In this study results, we observed several putative beneficial genera containing Lactobacillus, Paraprevotella and Eubacterium.
-A pronounced depletion of Clostridiales and recovery of Bacteroidales were detected in antibiotic-added treatments.
-The RA of Enterobacteriales and Verrucomicrobiales were boosted at antibiotic-added treatment.
-Rats with antibiotic has obviously higher abundance of Bacteroides and lower Clostridium that may palliation the opportunities for pathogenic infection (Zhang et al., 2015ac; Lv et al., 2017).
+The Cyanobacteria was occupied by Veillonellaceae and Gastranaerophilales.
+It can be observed that the distribution of the bacterial from distinct treatments were different through discriminant transformation effect.
+Among the superior microbiome phylotypes modulated by Chinese medicine and antibiotic in rats, we observed several putative beneficial genera containing Lactobacillus, Paraprevotella and Eubacterium.
+A pronounced depletion of Clostridiales and recovery of Bacteroidales were detected in antibiotic treatments, the RA of Enterobacteriales and Verrucomicrobiales were boosted at antibiotic treatment.
+Rats with antibiotic has obviously higher abundance of Bacteroides and lower Clostridium that may palliation the opportunities for pathogenic infection (Zhang et al., 2015ab; Lv et al., 2017).

-The remarkably proportion of Lactobacillus in antibiotic-free treatments than antibiotic-added group that might be related with the protective effect of Chinese medicine.
-Since long time, Chinese medicine has been considered as an important therapy to ameliorate adverse antibiotic reaction comprised diarrhea and dysbiosis (Xu et al., 2017; Jaan et al., 2020).
-The main way for Chinese medicine to promote the proliferation of gut microbial is to play key role of prebiotic-like and selectively stimulating the metabolism of symbiotic beneficial bacterial, such as Lactobacillus, Bacteroides and Bifidobacterium.
-Various member of Lactobacillus has beneficial or positive effect on colitis and gastroenteritis model test (Rodríguez et al., 2017; Chang et al., 2017; Szajewska et al., 2019).
+The remarkably proportion of Lactobacillus in medicine group than antibiotic treated rats that might be related with the protective effect of Chinese medicine.
+Chinese medicine has been considered as an important therapy to ameliorate adverse antibiotic reaction comprised diarrhea and dysbiosis (Jaan et al., 2020).
+The main way for Chinese medicine to promote the proliferation of gut microbial is to play key role of prebiotic-like and selectively stimulating the metabolism of symbiotic beneficial bacterial, such as Lactobacillus, Bacteroides and Bifidobacterium (Xu et al., 2017).
+Various member of Lactobacillus has beneficial or positive effect on colitis and gastroenteritis model test (Rodríguez-Nogales et al., 2017; Chang et al., 2017; Szajewska et al., 2019).
 In addition to having beneficial effects on host physiology, some component of symbiotic bacterial could be secrete molecules to limit microbial metabolism and proliferation (Suez et al., 2018).
-Turroni et al. (2014) found the alteration of Lactobacillales and Bifidobacteriales might be related to micro-biota components owing to enable to suppress the metabolic and proliferation of micro-biota through decreasing the number or diversity of observed genus and regulate microbial community structure (Suez et al., 2018).
-Present finding obviously illustrated the intestinal biotransformation especially for beneficial microorganisms of CAG was observably strengthened by Chinese medicine.
+Turroni et al. (2014) found the alteration of Lactobacillales and Bifidobacteriales might be related to microbiota components owing to enable to suppress the metabolic and proliferation of microbiota through decreasing the number or diversity of observed genus and regulate microbial community structure (Suez et al., 2018).
+Present finding obviously illustrated the intestinal biotransformation of CAG was observably strengthened by Chinese medicine.

 3.3.
 Diversity analysis based on alpha and beta

-In order to comprehensively identify the changes of intestinal bacterial composition in CAG rat after interventions with normal saline, Chinese and western medicines as well as antibiotics, alpha and beta diversity analysis were performed to determine whether the community structure and steady state have changed (evaluated from the perspective of diversity and uniformity).
-The bacterial richness index based on the number of operational taxonomic units (OTUs) in the bacterial community was present in chao1 (Fig. 4a), 998, 765, 754, 965, 157, 122 and 146 were detected in C, M, QHY, V, M_ATB, QHY_ATB and V_ATB.
-The actually number of OTUs observed with the increase of sequencing depth was shown in observed species (Fig.4b), 795, 587, 596, 773, 88, 72, and 81 were identified in the above treatments.
-The pedigree diversity based bacterial abundance and evolutionary distance were performed in PD whole tree (Fig. 4c).
-The result shown 58, 46, 45, 51, 13, 9, and 12 were discovered in C, M, QHY, V, M_ATB, QHY_ATB and V_ATB.
-As well as shannon demonstrated 7.5, 5.9, 5.6, 6.4, 3.5, 3.2, and 4 were present in above treatments (Fig. 4d).
-Therefore, bacterial diversity of antibiotic-added treatments was obviously decreased.
-The Venn figure also verified the consistent results (Fig. S2) and indicated the metabolism conspicuously weakened by antibiotic intervention.
+In order to comprehensively identify the changes in the composition of the intestinal bacterial of CAG rat after interventions with normal saline, Chinese and western medicines as well as antibiotics, alpha and beta diversity analysis were performed to determine whether the community structure and steady state have changed (evaluated from the perspective of diversity and uniformity).
+The bacterial richness index based on the number of OTUs in the bacterial community was present in Chao1 (Fig. 4a), 1092, 865, 854, 1005, 994, 146, 157, 122 and 84 were detected in C, M, QHY, V, YHF, V_ATB, M_ATB, QHY_ATB and YHF_ATB, respectively.
+The actually number of OTUs observed with the increase of sequencing depth was shown in observed_species (Fig. 4b), 795, 627, 626, 804, 797, 88, 101, 72, and 57 were identified in the above treatments, respectively.
+The pedigree diversity based bacterial abundance and evolutionary distance were performed in PD_whole_tree (Fig. 4c).
+The result shown 58, 46, 45, 51, 54, 13, 12, 9 and 8 were discovered in C, M, QHY, V, YHF, V_ATB, M_ATB, QHY_ATB and YHF_ATB, respectively.
+As well as Shannon (Fig. 4d) demonstrated 6, 5, 5, 6, 3, 3, 3 and 2 were present in above treatments, respectively.
+Therefore, bacterial diversity of antibiotic apply treatments were obviously decreased.
+The Venn figure also verified the same results (Fig. S2) that indicated the metabolism conspicuously weakened by antibiotic intervention.

-The beta diversity aspect of non-metric multi-dimensional scaling (Fig. 5a) and principal component analysis (Fig. 5b) were carried out to compare the bacterial community distribution, further demonstrated an obviously separation among different treatments of overall bacterial structure in rat after medicine and antibiotics treated.
-The principal components were account for 58.68% and 12.41% of the total variation respectively.
-Treatments of C and V were clustered one group, M and QHY were gathered while M_ATB distributed individually one group, QHY_ATB gather together and have intersection with V_ATB.
-In addition, weighted (Fig. 5c) and un-weighted unifrac (Fig. 5d) also demonstrated the differences among all treatments.
-The degree of dispersion between the medicine and the antibiotic-added group were different significantly.
+The beta diversity aspect of principal component (Fig. 5a) and non-metric multi-dimensional scaling analysis (Fig. 5b) were carried out to compare the bacterial community structures, further demonstrated an obviously separation among different treatments of overall bacterial structure in rat after Chinese medicine and antibiotics treated.
+The principal components were account for 60.27% and 10.57% of the total variation respectively.
+Treatments of C, YHF and V were clustered one group, M and QHY gathered together, V_ATB and M_ATB distributed one group, QHY_ATB and YHF_ATB gather together and have intersection.
+In addition, weighted (Fig. 5c) and unweighted_unifrac (Fig. 5d) also demonstrated the difference among treatments.
+The degree of dispersion between the medicine added and the antibiotic group were different significantly.
 The west and Chinese medicine group has an overlap and large dispersion with antibiotic group.
-The affection of antibiotics is mainly focus on reduce the diversity and richness of beneficial intestinal microorganisms, aggravate the intestinal microbial imbalance and increase the probability of the intestinal pathogen invasion and attachment, further caused more serious damage to the intestinal barrier function (Brugiroux et al., 2016; Jaan et al., 2020).
-The diversity of gastrointestinal microbial composition enables to resist the adverse altered in the environment and recover equilibrium after perturbation (resistance and resilience), which was positively facilitated by Chinese medicine.
+The affection of antibiotics is mainly focus on reduce the diversity and richness of beneficial intestinal microorganisms, aggravate the intestinal microbial imbalance and increase the probability of the intestinal pathogen invasion and attachment, further caused more serious damage to the intestinal barrier function (Brugiroux et al., 2016).
+The diversity of gastrointestinal microbial composition enables to resist the adverse altered in the environment and recover equilibrium after perturbation (resistance and resilience) (Jaan et al., 2020), which was positively facilitated by Chinese medicine.

 3.4.
 Correlation analysis among superior genus based on network